 There’s no doubt you’ve woken up sore due to the way you’ve slept.
-Your sleeping position can often leave you feeling sore and tired because there is a very close link between sleep quality and sleeping positions.
+Your sleeping position can often leave you feeling sore and tired because there is a very close link between the quality of your sleep and your go-to sleep style.

 You’ll soon get to know the best sleeping positions for every stage of life, and why the type of mattress you sleep on should increase the comfort of your favorite way to sleep.

 Developments in age and body impact the sleep cycle.
-It helps to understand the different ways to sleep for all age groups.
+It helps to understand the different ways to sleep for all age groups so you can get a good night’s sleep at any stage of life.
 This knowledge can assist with troubleshooting sleep issues so you can create a comfortable and relaxing environment that is uniquely yours.

 The safest sleeping position for babies is on their back.
 Doctors recommend parents help babies develop a habit of back sleeping to reduce the risk of SIDS (sudden infant death syndrome).